These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 T2A05 (C)

-What should you transmit when responding to a call of CQ?
+How should you respond to a station calling CQ?

-C. The other station’s call sign followed by your call sign
+C. Transmit the other station’s call sign followed by your call sign

 T2A06 (A)